Birth Control Pills

 - you have to take mediations that lower the body’s ability to absorb contraceptive hormones (Check with the provider who prescribed the medication)

-In addition to protection against unwanted pregnancy, the pill may be beneficial to your health in a number of ways.
-These positive health benefits range from protection against certain cancers to reduced incidence of various other diseases.
+The pill may be beneficial to your health in a number of ways.
 Some of these benefits can have long-term impact even after pill use is stopped.

 They may provide REDUCED RISK of: